nodatime/nodatime/src/NodaTime.Web/Markdown/1.0.x/localdate-patterns.md

     <tr>
       <td><code>yyy</code></td>
       <td>
-        Three digit absolute year.
+        Three digit absolute year with optional leading <code>-</code>
+        sign.
 This will parse up to five digits, but only format to as many as are required, with a minimum of three.
       </td>
       <td>